Cellular Energy

 pathway.

-e in deserts, salt marshes,
+CAM plants live in deserts, salt marshes, and other environments

 ti and orchi